-The first thing importers need to know is that HTSUS codes are required for all import shipments.
-There is no getting around this when filing documentation for the shipment.
-Importers will want to make sure the HTSUS code is correct because it’s what sets the amount of duty.
+The first thing importers need to know is that HTSUS codes are required on all import shipments.
+Importers will want to make sure the HTSUS code they list is correct because it determines the amount of duty owed on a product.

-When dealing with importing, the process can be difficult in keeping up with all the needed documents and learning the lay of the land.
+When importing, the process can be complicated and it can be difficult to keep up with all the required documents.
 The cost of using a licensed customs broker can certainly have a significant ROI when it comes to importing.
-And one area where their expertise is critical is in classifying a commodity in HTSUS.
+One area where they can offer expertise is in classifying a commodity in HTSUS.

-However, be forewarned that mistakes in classifying a commodity can wind up costing the importer more.
-While importers are skilled at running their business, they often lack the knowledge of HTSUS codes.
+Be forewarned that mistakes in classifying a commodity can wind up costing the importer more.
+While importers are skilled at running their own business, they often lack the knowledge required to classify their products.
 Every dollar counts in the import process.
-A licensed customs broker can help make sure importers do not pay more than required to get shipments through customs.
+A licensed customs broker can help make sure that you do not overpay on imports coming through customs.

-The Customs Border Patrol (CBP) is the agency responsible for establishing duty rates.
+Customs and Border Protection (CBP) is the U.S. agency responsible for enforcing duty rates.

 A licensed customs broker can be a valuable resource for importers during this process.
 Brokers are accustomed to navigating the database and cross-referencing information on behalf of clients.
 The customs broker understands how HTSUS codes work and what information is needed from the importer to classify goods.

-A number of changes were made to the 2018 tariff code including adding new code as suffixes for products like antenna parts or gift wrap ribbons.
-The HTSUS code, described expansive, continues to evolve as adjustments are made or items are added to the classification list.
+A number of changes were made to the 2018 tariff code including adding new codes as suffixes for products like antenna parts or gift wrap ribbons.
+The HTSUS code, described as expansive, continues to evolve as adjustments are made or items are added to the classification list.

-The short answer is yes, licensed customs brokers can handle assigning HTSUS codes for imports.
-Once contracted and with power of attorney the broker is working on behalf of the importer.
+The short answer is: Yes.
+Licensed customs brokers can handle identifying HTSUS codes for imports.
+Once contracted and with power of attorney, the broker works on behalf of the importer.